sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 ### 3. Manage Secrets

+#### Backstory

+This data flow concerns the management of *Secrets.*  A *Secret* is considered to be any data, and corresponding metadata, that an end user deems as sensitive and therefore wants to keep private.
+This includes data such as passwords, but can include any type of sensitive data, as long as it falls within the limitations of the *Secrets Manager.*

 #### Use Cases

 * Store Secret - End user has a *Secret* that they want to encrypt and store in vault.
-A *Secret* is considered to be any data and any corresponding metadata that an end user deems as sensitive and therefore wants to keep it private.
-This includes data such as passwords, but can include any type of sensitive data, that falls within the size limits, and attributes defined by the software.

 * Retrieve Secret - End user has a *Secret* that they need to decrypt from vault and view in clear text.